SAP-samples/btp-end-to-end-scenario-use-cases/topic2/part2/data-definitions.md

 ## Introduction

 In this exercise, you will create a CDS view entity which will represent the data model of your service.
+This consumption CDS view will be based on the standard interface view I_ENTERPRISEPROJECT which is released by SAP for Cloud development.

 ## Content